Summer Program FAQs

 📞 How will you keep us up to date on the health and wellbeing of our children?

-We will call you if your child is ill or having difficulties adjusting to Camp.
+We will call you if your child sleeps in the Health Center, has a significant illness or is having difficulties adjusting to Camp.
 Otherwise, no news is good news!
-You are welcome to reach out to us for an update on how your child is doing by contacting us at info@tawonga.org or calling our San Francisco office at 415.543.2267.
+You are welcome to reach out to us for an update on how your child is doing by contacting us at [email protected] or calling our San Francisco office at 415.543.2267.
 We will respond to all inquiries within 24 hours during normal business hours.
 You are also welcome to follow the blog for updates from Tawonga – subscribe here.

 💕 Mental/emotional health support and programming

 We are prepared and ready to support campers with their mental health.
-Our counselors go through a week long training which prepares them to handle situations that may arise.
-This includes a training from our therapists around supporting campers’ mental health.
+Our counselors go through a weeklong training which prepares them to handle situations that may arise.
+This includes training from our therapists around supporting campers’ mental health.
 In addition, we have a team of inclusion counselors, unit heads, directors and therapists that are ready to support as needed.

 🔥 What precautions has Tawonga taken to protect Camp from wildfires?

-🌬️ What plans are in place in the case of a nearby fire or unhealthy air quality during a Camp program?
+🌬️ What plans are in place in the case of unhealthy air quality during a Camp program?

 - Tawonga has developed guidelines that follow both the EPA’s and the Tuolumne County Health Department’s recommendations for when to limit activities based on air quality.

-- Tawonga’s Dining Hall has been upgraded to allow cooling and air filtration and can be used to shelter in place during poor air quality events.
+- Tawonga’s Dining Hall has been upgraded to allow cooling and air filtration and can be used as an indoor programming space during poor air quality events.

 🔒 What is security like at Camp Tawonga?